 Croydecycle is run by Mike Harrison from his home at Rose Cottage.
 He believes that in most cases it is the bike that is the best way to get around North Devon.
 Croydecycle began in June 2005, since when there has been a flow of information of use to cyclists and walkers, whether local travellers or visitors.

 See maps page for information on these maps:

-Walking maps – Twelve maps cover the northern coast from Minehead to Bude, six maps cover South Hams coast (Plymouth to Brixham) and three maps cover East Devon coast (Exmouth to Seaton).
+Walking maps –Twelve maps cover the northern coast from Minehead to Bude, six maps cover South Hams coast (Plymouth to Brixham) and seven maps cover East Devon/West Dorset coast (Exmouth to Bridport).

 Coast Path maps mostly at 1:15,000 – three detailed generous strip maps for long distance path walkers cover Minehead to Bude.

 Cycle maps – Braunton/Ilfracombe 1:30,000, Exmouth/Sidmouth 1:30,000 and Devon Coast to Coast Cycle Route 27 at 1:60,000.
 At appropriate scales with comments on cycle possibilities and information.

 Devon and Cornwall at 1:100,000 – maps for cyclists or drivers.
 North Devon, South Devon, East Devon/Exeter, Exmoor/Taunton, Cornwall: west, Cornwall: east.
 Maps show roads, places, relief, facilities – pretty much everything a road cyclist would hope to find on a map at possibly the ideal scale.